AIForces/AIForcesAPI/docs/source/contest.rst

             show_hidden, boolean, false, "If set to true by non-admin, Forbidden error is returned.
 Admins can view all the contests." fields, "list of strings", "All ``Contest`` object fields", "Fields, which will be retrieved.
-Must be a subset of ``Contest`` object fields" limit, integer, 20, "Maximum number of recources, which will be returned." offset, integer, 0, "Index of first resource, which should be returned (used for pagination)." sort, string, "-start_time", "One of the ``Contest`` object fields, which should be used for sorting the items.
+Must be a subset of ``Contest`` object fields" filter, "list of strings", "Filtering is not used", "If present, only contests with given identifiers will be in the response." limit, integer, 20, "Maximum number of recources, which will be returned." offset, integer, 0, "Index of first resource, which should be returned (used for pagination)." sort, string, "-start_time", "One of the ``Contest`` object fields, which should be used for sorting the items.
 Order is **ascending**, to reverse the order, use ``-`` at the begining of the string."